Player Guide

 Important targeting and duration rules

-7. Timers and rejoining
+7. Turn deadline and rejoining

-Casual mode
+Casual

-• If the deadline expires, you lose immediately
+• If the deadline expires, you lose immediately.

 Leaving and coming back